kalv/kalv/update/index.md

 Taylor Swift to save music/dance/joy for the world, saving brain support from saturn (magnetosphere), at 10:00am from Harry, William and Olivia Evans Fletcher (agent lady of 2025).
 "Ok Sounds good"

+Anne Hathaway from "Suse, Susan or catwomen", for a dark pickup.
+For 'something'.
+"It has to be said as something because she'll explain when she arrives".
+At 10:30am.

 ⧋